jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   b.
 Network based installs
   c.
 USB
   d.
 Thunderbolt
-3) What is the name of reommenmded tool used to create bootable Linux install media?
+3) What is the name of recommended tool used to create bootable Linux install media?
   a.
 Pendrive Linux
   b. etcher.io
   c.
 UNetbootin